cohorts form households.

 Testimony: Documentary evidence of activation in photo and video, the fabric of the TABLES Project

-Circulation: Movement of household testimony through the city of Chicago (and beyond) by exhibition, wheatpaste, archive, and publication
+Circulation: Movement of household testimony through the city by wheatpaste, exhibition, archive, and publication

 Start The Conversation